yehudacohen/alchemy/alchemy-web/docs/providers/os/exec.md

+---
+title: Executing OS Commands with Alchemy
+description: Learn how to run operating system commands during your Alchemy deployments using the OS Exec provider.
+---

 # Exec

 The Exec resource allows you to execute shell commands as part of your Alchemy infrastructure.
 It provides a way to run system commands with full control over the execution environment and output handling.